-- People living with OCD have a higher risk of having another mental illness such as depression, bipolar disorder, borderline personality disorder and schizophrenia.
+- People living with OCD have a higher risk of having another mental health issue, most commonly anxiety disorders and depressive disorders.

-- The causes of OCD are not fully understood, but are likely to be a combination of biological and lifestyle factors.
+- The causes of OCD are not fully understood, but are likely to be a combination of genetic and biological factors.

 - Myth: 'I like to be clean and tidy.
 I must have OCD’